Qadiri Order: Qadiri Harari

-The founder of the Qadiriyya Harari sub-order was Abu Bakr bin 'Abd Allah 'Aydarus and his shrine is located in Harar, Ethiopia.
-Other notable Sheikhs have shrines scattered around the environs of Harar.
+The shrines of the Sheikhs of this order are predominantly located in Ethiopia, likely in and around Harar.
+It is also recorded that two Sheikhs have their shrines in Borama.

 The current leader of the sub-order is a Somali man named Mohamed Nasrudin bin Shaykh Ibrahim Kulmiye.
 The sub-order is widespread in Djibouti, Somaliland, Ethiopia, and Somalia.
 Notable leaders of the sub-order include Uways al-Barawi, Sheikh Madar, al-Zaylaʽi and Abadir Umar ar-Rida.

 Qadiri Barkati

 This sub-order was founded by Shah Barkatullah Marehrawi, an Islamic scholar, jurist, and Sufi living at the time of Mughal Emperor Aurangzeb, who died on the tenth of Muharram 1142 AH or October 1729 CE.
 He is buried in the Dargah-e Barkatiyya in Marehra, India.
 One of the descendants of Shah Barkatullah Marehawi was Shah Al-i Rasul Marehrawi, who was the teacher of Ahmed Raza Khan Barelvi, founder of the Barelvi movement in South Asia.
 Khan was initiated into the Qadiri Sufi order and was given ijazah to spread the teachings of the Qadiri, Chishti, Naqshbandi, and Suhrawardi Sufi orders.
 As such, followers of the Barelvi movement adhere to Qadiri, Chishti, Naqshbandi, Suhrawardi and other Sufi orders.
 Barelvi scholar Muhammad Ameen Mian Qadiri is the present custodian of the Qadiri Barkati sub-order.